ramakhalil02/tdse-1d/README.md

 # TDSE – 1D Harmonic Oscillator with Perturbations

-Refactored from the BSc thesis *"Numerical solutions to the time-dependent Schrödinger equation for a model problem"*.
+Refactored from my BSc thesis *"Numerical solutions to the time-dependent Schrödinger equation for a model problem"*.

 ## Features
-- Finite-difference discretization of 1D Hamiltonian
+- Finite-difference discretization of the Hamiltonian
-- Harmonic oscillator base potential (ω=1 by default)
+- 1D Harmonic oscillator base potential (ω=1 by default)
-- Symmetric Gaussian bump and antisymmetric bimodal Gaussian perturbations
+- Symmetric and antisymmetric bimodal Gaussian perturbations
 - Eigen-solve for stationary states
-- Time propagation using instantaneous eigen-decomposition (per thesis Eq.
-(42))
+- Time propagation using instantaneous eigen-decomposition
 - Matplotlib plots and **automatic animation saving** (MP4 if ffmpeg is available, else GIF)

 ## Install (editable)